LLNL/RAJA/docs/sphinx/user_guide/contributing.rst

 new tests helps ensure that all features work as expected across these environments.

-RAJA's tests are all in the ``test`` directory and are split up by backend and feature.
+RAJA's tests are all in the ``test`` directory and are split up by programming model back-end and feature.